allison-casey/HyREPL/README.md

 Install
 `pip install -r requirements`

-To run tests you need to have a server running in the background.
+To run the tests, simply execute `nosetests-3.4 -v`.
+The tests create (and bind to) a socket at `/tmp/HyREPL-test`.

 Using HyREPL with fireplace
 ===========================